serverless/dashboard/docs/nodejs.md

 We recommend avoiding using unique instance values for the strings.
 For example, if you need to include a userId, email, request ID, or any ID that may be unique to the individual invocation, we recommend using Tagging instead.

+This method will capture the stack trace of the `console.warn` call so it is easy to identify in Console.

 ### Tagging